Physiology 001 - Introduction to Human Physiology » Winter 2021 » Lab Exam 1

 A motor unit consists of

-A. a motor neuron and all the muscle fibers it innervates
+the spinal cord and the muscle fibers it innervates

 Question #26